oddstream/gosold/README.md

 ### Waste

 A waste pile can store any number of cards, all face up.
-You can only move one card at a time to a waste pile, and that card must come from the stock pile.
-There is only ever one waste pile.
+You can only move one card at a time to a waste pile, and that card usually comes from the stock pile.
+There is usually one waste pile (exception: Colorado)

 In some games (like Klondike) cards in the waste pile can be recycled back to the stock pile, by tapping on an empty stock pile.
 The game may restrict the number of times this can happen.